How can you make the other person win?

 How do I know that somebody is one of these?

 One of my coachees told me that a colleague he has regularly conflicts with is a “psychopath”.
-I told him that normally only 2-4% of people are and encouraged him to use much of the advice I shared above.
+I told him that typically only 2-4% of people are and encouraged him to use much of the advice I shared above.
 At our next coaching session, he told me:

 - “This guy is quite nice.”